Industry

 Germany

 Stroke Connect is a clinical collaboration platform designed to connect pre-hospital stroke assessment with in-hospital decision-making.
-Integrated into mobile stroke units (ambulances equipped with CT machines) and hospital systems, it enables real-time data sharing, guided workflows, and remote expert collaboration to reduce time-to-treatment in acute stroke cases.
+This system is integrated into mobile stroke units (ambulances equipped with CT machines) and hospital systems.
+It enables real-time data sharing, guided workflows, and remote expert collaboration to reduce time-to-treatment in acute stroke cases.

 Role & Responsibilities